 3. Step back in time

-Don’t miss the Fort Christmas Historical Park that I just happened upon driving to the nearby Orlando Wetlands Park.
+Don’t miss the Fort Christmas Historical Park, which I just happened upon driving to the nearby Orlando Wetlands Park.

 This outdoor museum, run by the county, features a full-sized replica of Fort Christmas.
-It was finished in December, 1977, almost exactly 140 years after the original fort came into service.
+It was finished in December 1977, 140 years after the original fort came into service.

-The original, which no longer exists, was located about a mile away along the St. Johns River.
-But historic records made it possible to recreate the fort.
+The original, which no longer exists, was a mile away along the St. Johns River.

 The park also holds a variety of historic buildings moved to this 25-acre property from elsewhere in town.
 A map shows where the buildings were originally located.

-You can wander through them at your own speed to discover what life was like for those living in Christmas, Florida, from the 1870s to the 1950s.
+You can wander through them at your own speed to discover what life was like for those living in Christmas from the 1870s to the 1950s.
 Each structure is furnished with pieces appropriate to its period.

 Besides homes, you can see a school and post office plus artifacts from the area’s early industries including grinding and pressing sugar cane and making turpentine from pine sap.